 There are a few recent models of vehicles (mostly Chrysler) where these overlay regulators can not be added as there is not enough space between the door panel and the inside of the manual cable regulator.
 There are other (more expensive) alternatives.

-Currently adding power windows for the front 2 doors is $650 with these kits.
-For a bit more (about $800) Power Up Auto can add FACTORY power windows.
+Currently adding power windows for the front 2 doors is $1200 with these kits.
+Power Up Auto can also add FACTORY power windows.
+Or assemblies designed specifically for your application ($1400-$1800).
 This would involve removing the existing manual regulator and adding the OEM motor/regulator assembly.
-These original equipment power windows would run much faster and last longer than the overlay style regulators.
+These original equipment power windows would run much faster and last longer than the overlay-style regulators.

 Classic Car Power Window Repair